Balochistan Liberation Army: History

-On 15 April 2009, Baloch activist Brahamdagh Khan Bugti (accused by the Pakistani government of being a BLA leader), called for Balochis to kill non-Balochis residing in Balochistan, including civilians.
+On 15 April 2009, Baloch activist Brahamdagh Khan Bugti (accused by the Pakistani government of being a BLA leader), called for Baloch to kill non-Baloch residing in Balochistan, including civilians.
 Targeted attacks against Punjabi residents began soon after, causing about 500 deaths.
-BLA leaders later claimed responsibility for inciting the attacks.
-BLA targeted non-Balochis from various ethnic backgrounds, including Pashtuns, Sindhis, and Punjabis, whom BLA consider outsiders.
+The BLA leaders later claimed responsibility for inciting the attacks.
+The BLA's factions have targeted non-Baloch from various ethnic backgrounds, including Pashtuns, Sindhis, Saraikis and Punjabis, whom the BLA consider "outsiders".

 The United States designated the group as a global terrorist organization on 2 July 2019 and froze BLA assets.
-The European Union also designated BLA as a terrorist organization.
+The European Union also designated the BLA as a terrorist organization.

-On 16 January, 2024, Iran carried out missile strikes on Pakistan's Balochistan province, specifically in Koh-e-Sabz in Panjgur District, targeting Jaish ul-Adl fighters' hideouts in Pakistan.
+On 16 January 2024, Iran carried out missile strikes on Pakistan's Balochistan province, specifically in Koh-e-Sabz in Panjgur District, targeting Jaysh al-Adl fighters' hideouts in Pakistan.
 According to Jaish ul-Adl, the strikes had killed 2 and injured 4 family members of its fighters.
 These strikes ignited the 2024 Iran–Pakistan conflict.
 On 18 January 2024, Pakistan carried out strikes on Baloch separatist targets in Sarvan in Iran's Sistan and Baluchestan province in retaliation.
-The Pakistani Ministry of Foreign Affairs said hideouts used by the BLA and BLF were successfully struck and destroyed in the operation.
+The Pakistani Ministry of Foreign Affairs said hideouts used by the BLA and the BLF were successfully struck and destroyed in the operation.
 Such Pakistani strikes were the first known instances of attacks on Iranian soil since the end of the Iran–Iraq War.
 Iran confirmed this by stating that the attacks killed and injured at least 9 foreign nationals living on its soil.
 Both the BLA and BLF also confirmed this by claiming that family members of their fighters were killed.

-Both acknowledged the deaths of their people in the operation and vowed "revenge" against the Pakistani state.
+The Baloch Liberation Army and Baloch Liberation Front acknowledged the deaths of family members their fighters in the Iran–Pakistan clashes in 2024 and "vowed revenge" against the Pakistani state.

 In 2025 one of BLA's groups, the Majeed Brigade, was designated as Foreign Terrorist Organizations (FTO) by the United States.

 Split

-In 2017, BLA expelled its commanders, Aslam Baloch and Bashir Zaib Baloch, over disciplinary issues, particularly Aslam’s unauthorized visit to India for medical treatment.
+In 2017, BLA expelled its commanders, Aslam Baloch and Bashir Zaib, over disciplinary issues, particularly Aslam's unauthorized visit to India for medical treatment.
 This internal rift escalated into a major split, with BLA spokesman Azad Baloch publicly disowning both leaders.
 Subsequently, the group appointed Jeeyand Baloch as its new spokesman, while Bashir Zaib went on to lead a separate BLA faction.
 The split resulted in two factions: BLA–Azad and BLA–Jeeyand.

+Special Forces

+Majeed Brigade

+Majeed Brigade (also spelt Majid Brigade), is a specialized unit of the Balochistan Liberation Army which was founded by Aslam Baloch.
+The group received its name from the two (now deceased) Baloch separatist brothers, namely Majeed Langau Senior and Majeed Langau Junior.
+It is tasked with carrying out high-stakes and high-profile unconventional attacks, such as suicide bombings, suicide missions, IED attacks/bombings, fedayeen attacks, and car bombings, against Pakistani security forces.